 All applicants for student admission are given an application package and usually meet with the director and/or the relevant principal at the same time to receive an introduction to the school, its philosophy, curriculum, and campus.
 Once an application package has been received by the school, it is dated and the student is given an application code number.
 The application package must include a copy of the student's previous academic records for the last two (2) years, notarized if translated, together with the records of any standardized achievement tests and special academic or psychological evaluations.
-The principals then interview all students, and those from ELA backgrounds are given ELA tests.
-Students in the elementary school may also be given a short, written language and mathematics admissions assessment before commencing classes.
-The purpose of these assessments is to assist classroom teachers in more effectively meeting the individual needs of new students.
-Should these assessments or the student's previous school records indicate concerns about the student's ability to benefit from IST's academic programmes, additional assessment by the school's Individual Needs teacher may be required.
+The principals then interview all students, and those from ELA backgrounds are given language proficiency assessments.
+Students may also be given Mathematics assessments.
+The purpose of these assessments is to assist classroom teachers in more effectively meeting the individual needs of new student's ability to benefit from IST's academic programmes, additional assessment by the school's Individual Needs teacher may be required.